RouleThomas/Akizu_Lab/001_EZH1_project/004__IndirectEZH1TargetId/labnote.md

 - Filter genes bound with H3K27me3 but NOT with EZH2 = putative EZH1 target

 Here is GEO for [H3K27me3](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE123199) and [EZH2](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE95944).
-There are many files available, let's pick the following and transfor to `input/` folder:
+There are many files available, let's pick the following and transfer to `input/` folder.

+Look at the various bigwig/bed on IGV and decide which bed to use.

+--> The optimal files to use seems to be:
-- H3K27me3:
+- H3K27me3: XXX
-- EZH2:
+- EZH2: XXX